pybind/pybind11/docs/advanced/embedding.rst

 Executing Python code
 =====================

-There are few different ways to run Python code.
+There are a few different ways to run Python code.
 One option is to use `eval`, `exec` or `eval_file`, as explained in :ref:`eval`.
 Here is a quick example in the context of an executable with an embedded interpreter: